-- For Audit Periods starting before 1 November 2020, "WebTrust for CAs v2.0 or newer" AND "WebTrust for Certification Authorities - Publicly Trusted Code Signing Certificates v1.0.1 or newer"; or - For Audit Periods starting before 1 November 2020, "WebTrust for CAs v2.0 or newer" AND "WebTrust for Certification Authorities - Extended Validation Code Signing v1.4.1 or newer"; or - 3.
-"WebTrust for CAs v2.0 or newer" AND "WebTrust for Certification Authorities Code Signing Baseline Requirements v2.0 or newer"; or - 4.
-ETSI EN 319 411-1, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or - 5.
+- 1. 1-"WebTrust for CAs v2.0 or newer" AND "WebTrust for Certification Authorities v2.0;-Publicly Trusted Code Signing Certificates v1.0.1 or newer"; or - 2.
+A national scheme that audits conformance to ETSI TS 102 042; - -"WebTrust for CAs v2.0 or newer" AND "WebTrust for Certification Authorities Extended Validation Code Signing v1.4.1 or newer"; or - 3.
+ETSI EN 319 411-1, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or - 4.
 If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either (a) encompasses all requirements of one of the above schemes or (b) consists of comparable criteria that are available for public review.